 - 16. The Review Team is of the opinion that the concept of integrated ecosystem management is well understood by the project staff and the target communities are slowly assimilating this.
 The positive environmental and social impacts of the interventions are greater compared to negative impacts.
 Some of the reported impact areas among others (see section 2.9 of the report) are: - Increased community awareness on the need to bring up and manage tree seedlings from community-managed nurseries has enhanced the availability of tree seedlings and subsequent planting of trees. - Degraded areas in lower Nyando block, which were fenced and re-vegetated, are healing and are now producing hay for livestock. - The desilted dams and constructed water pans have positive effects on communities in that the water is used for domestic and livestock purposes, for irrigation and hence improved food security and incomes, fish farming and protection of farm lands through control of floods. - 17.
-The Team observed that the environmental screening checklists contained in the ESMF are always used in screening sub-projects.
+The Review Team observed that the environmental screening checklists contained in the ESMF are always used in screening sub-projects.
 The checklists are also contained in the Grants Management Manual and are used during the preparation of the sub-project proposals. - 18.
-On implementation of activities related to the carbon sequestration component, the progress is rated as slow since no data from analysis of carbon stocks has been availed to the project.
-The initial delay was however as a result of late procurement of equipment needed by ICRAF and also staff changes in ICRAF. - 19.
-With regard to the biophysical baseline survey, the Review Team observed that the sampling process did not utilise existing information such as soil, agro-ecological zonation, landscape units, vegetation and present land use.
-Without this information it has been difficult for project staff to develop a criteria for prioritising micro-catchments for initiation of interventions.
-The right criteria would enable the project to select an optimal number of micro-catchments to allow implementation of activities within a specified period in a given block. - 20.
+On implementation of activities related to the carbon sequestration component, little progress has been made since no data from analysis of carbon stocks has been availed to the project.
+The initial delay was however as a result of late procurement of equipment needed by ICRAF and staff changes in ICRAF. - 19.
+With regard to the biophysical baseline survey, Review Team observed that the sampling process used by ICRAF adopted a proportional sampling strategy and was designed to evaluate the incidence and severity of land degradation.
+The sampling did not take into account the existing information such as soil, agroecological zonation, landscape units, vegetation and present land use.
+The Review Team notes that without this information, it has been difficult for project staff to develop a criterion for prioritising micro-catchments for initiation of interventions.
+However, the results of the analysis could be utilised by the project staff to carry out ex-post stratification to allow the implementation team select an optimal number of micro-catchments within a given block. - 20.
 Overall the Review Team's observation is that there is a steady progress in project implementation.
 Considering the issues raised above and assuming that the financial limitations due to the flow of funds will be addressed, improved partnership with ICRAF continues, adequate human resources is ensured and absence of external influences such as political stability and insecurity, the Review Team is of the view that the project will go along way towards achieving the set objectives.